jhrozek/jhrozek/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on making OpenShift and Kubernetes more secure
+- 🔭 I’m currently working on making developer workflows more secure
 - 👯 I’m looking to collaborate on open source software related to computer and cloud security
 - 📫 How to reach me: `jakub<dot>hrozek<at>posteo.se`